shahedpy/cse/software_engineering/README.md

 - As a software engineer, you must accept that your job involves wider responsibilities than simply the application of technical skills.
 - You must also behave in an ethical and morally responsible way if you are to be respected as a professional engineer.
 - It goes without saying that you should uphold normal standards of honesty and integrity.
 You should not use your skills and abilities to behave in a dishonest way or in a way that will bring disrepute to the software engineering profession.
+- However, there are areas where standards of acceptable behavior are not bound by laws but by the more tenuous notion of professional responsibility.
+Some of these are:
+  1. **Confidentiality:** You should normally respect the confidentiality of your employers or clients irrespective of whether or not a formal confidentiality agreement has been signed.
+  2. **Competence:** You should not misrepresent your level of competence.
+You should not knowingly accept work that is outside your competence.
+  3. **Intellectual property rights:** You should be aware of local laws governing the use of intellectual property such as patents and copyright.
+You should be careful to ensure that the intellectual property of employers and clients is protected.
+  4. **Computer misuse:** You should not use your technical skills to misuse other people’s computers.
+Computer misuse ranges from relatively trivial (game playing on an employer’s machine) to extremely serious (dissemination of viruses or other malware).